 Ultimately, the back nine really perks up.
 The holes become more and more interesting as you go.
 More water hazards come into play and the scenery also gets more appealing.
 The par-3 11th offers one of few limited views of nearby Mount St. Helens behind the green.
 I was actually hoping to have more mountain views out here (Mt.
 Adams and Mt.
-Hood can be seen from the freeway as you drive up here from Vancouver).
+Hood can both be seen from the freeway as you drive up here from Vancouver on a clear day).
 Some of the final few holes also play along the Lewis River.

 The coolest part of this course is undoubtedly the sprawling complex that is centered around the side-by-side 16th and 17th greens.
 The 10th green, 13th green, 14th tee and 18th tee are also nearby, so you get many glimpses of this beautiful complex throughout the back nine.
 The greens are surrounded by water hazards, wood-planked walls, nice landscaping and deep bunkers.
 It has a great look.

 The 16th is a short, dogleg right par-4.
 After you turn the corner, you have a downhill shot over water to the well-protected green.
 The 17th comes back the other way over another water hazard to a similarly styled green.
 Both holes look great and are fun to play.
 Being side-by-side and basically connected by the landscaping features only adds to the appeal.